petk/awesome-dojo/README.md

 * [Dojox application](https://github.com/dmachi/dojox_application) - Dojox Application Framework for mobile, tablets, and desktops
 * [Scripted](https://github.com/scripted-editor) - Scripted is a fast and lightweight code editor with an initial focus on JavaScript editing
 * [todomvc](https://github.com/tastejs/todomvc) - Helping you select an MV\* framework - todo app examples

+## TypeScript

+* [Definitive TypeScript Guide](http://www.sitepen.com/blog/2013/12/31/definitive-guide-to-typescript/) - A guide about features and functionalities of TypeScript
+* [Dojo to Typescript Converter](https://github.com/stopyoukid/DojoToTypescriptConverter) - A typescript script which creates typescript compatible declarations from a dojo api.json file.
+* [Dojo-TypeScript](https://github.com/schungx/Dojo-TypeScript) - Using Dojo 1.9 AMD-style with Microsoft TypeScript 0.9.5

 ## Community